 The current, complex list of goods and services to which reduced rates can be applied would be abolished and replaced by a new list of products (such as weapons, alcoholic beverages, gambling and tobacco) to which the standard rate of 15% or above would always be applied.
 To safeguard public finances, a weighted average of 12% VAT would have to be observed.

 UIPI welcomes this reform, as it awards Member States the autonomy to tailor VAT to specific economic needs and political priorities.
-In case of approval of the proposal, we encourage Member States to apply a lower rate of VAT in areas that influence the affordability of housing, such as VAT on construction products, on renovation and repair works of private dwellings and on energy efficiency renovations.
+In case of approval of the proposal, we encourage Member States to apply a lower rate of VAT in areas that could influence the affordability of housing, such as VAT on construction products, on renovation and repair works of private dwellings and on energy efficiency renovations.